 Benefits of Laying Mash

-Laying Mash vs Laying Pellets: Which One is Better?
+Laying Mash vs Laying Pellets: Which is Better?

 - Can be fed wet or dry